 In winter it might be dark by now but during the summer you have at least another 5 hours of daylight.
 Use this time to get a taste of the “real” Glasgow – first discovering the area where Glasgow began and then exploring off the touristy path.

-If you’re visiting on a Saturday, make sure to drop by the Barras market to shop for bargains and experience authentic Glasgow vibes.
+If you’re visiting on a weekend, make sure to drop by the Barras market to shop for bargains and experience authentic Glasgow vibes.

 The best Pubs in Glasgow